JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 #### Implement item removal

 Add the ability to remove the finished items from the list so that it doesn't get too long.
-You can modify an existing list rather than adding another UI element (like a "delete" button).
-When users click one of the items in the list, the app deletes it.
+Instead of adding another UI element (like a "delete" button), you can allow users to delete an item by clicking on it.

 To achieve this, pass a corresponding handler to `onClick` of the list elements: